CRC-SI/atlas/docs/design.md

 implemented with adapters for different libraries, and the application can switch between rendering technologies in real time.

 For its initial release, Atlas was implemented for Cesium in the Atlas-Cesium library.
-For more information on how to implement adapters for other rendering libraries, see [Implementing Atlas](implementing.md).
+More information on how to implement adapters for other rendering libraries is coming soon.

 ## Managers